subnetter/subnet-docs/versioned_docs/version-0.1.0/features/payments/billing.md

 Users need to pay providers via a cryptocurrency transaction to bring their account's balance up to the minimum balance when their account balance with the provider goes below the minimum balance due to new billable items.
 :::

-Providers may change the `minimum balance` requirement for a user based on that user's past service usage and changes in $SNP fiat pricing or on any other competitive consideration in the providers market.
+Providers may change the `minimum balance` requirement for a user based on that user's past service usage and changes in $SUB fiat pricing or on any other competitive consideration in the providers market.
 For example, heavy-usage users may be required to have a higher minimum balance than casual baseline users.

-Due to the core $SNP currency likely price volatility and service providers competing with each other for users, it is likely that providers will also need to adjust the monthly prices of billable services, and the minimum balance required in order to remain competitive with other providers and to reflect $SNP price changes over time.
+Due to the core $SUB currency likely price volatility and service providers competing with each other for users, it is likely that providers will also need to adjust the monthly prices of billable services, and the minimum balance required in order to remain competitive with other providers and to reflect $SUB price changes over time.

 ### Users Accounting